Azure/azure-osconfig/docs/style.md

 - For C++ using complex/optional error types is allowed
 - Always validate function inputs
 - Use early returns for validation and error conditions
-- Log errors with descriptive messages using OsConfigLogError or OsConfigLogInfo
+- Log errors with descriptive messages using OsConfigLogError, OsConfigLogWarning, or OsConfigLogInfo
 - For C++ avoid throwing exceptions, but handle them properly when thrown by external code

 # Memory Management